 12:8 With him will I speak mouth to mouth, even apparently, and not in dark speeches; and the similitude of the LORD shall he behold: wherefore then were ye not afraid to speak against my servant Moses?
 12:9 And the anger of the LORD was kindled against them; and he departed.

-At the correction of Christ, Miriam and Aaron repented of their rebellion against the mediator of their covenant
+At the correction of Christ, Miriam and Aaron repented of their rebellion against the mediator of the Mosaic Covenant

 12:10 And the cloud departed from off the tabernacle; and, behold, Miriam became leprous, white as snow: and Aaron looked upon Miriam, and, behold, she was leprous.
 12:11 And Aaron said unto Moses, Alas, my lord, I beseech thee, lay not the sin upon us, wherein we have done foolishly, and wherein we have sinned.
 12:12 Let her not be as one dead, of whom the flesh is half consumed when he cometh out of his mother’s womb.